byu-imaal/dohjs/README.md

 ```

 # Web interface
-The web interface is available at https://dohjs.org.
+The web interface is available at [https://dohjs.org](https://dohjs.org).

-See the `ph-pages` branch for code.
+See the `gh-pages` branch for code.

+# CORS issues

+You'll probably get some CORS errors when sending DoH queries.
+A few ways to get around those are:

+- Use a CORS proxy.
+At [dohjs.org](https://dohjs.org), there is an option to use a CORS proxy if you want to try it out.
+- Disable CORS when you launch your browser sometimes works (e.g. `google-chome --user-data-dir=/tmp/asdf --disable-web-security`)
+- Run your own DoH server that sets the Access-Control-Allow-Origin header appropriately (e.g. `Access-Control-Allow-Origin: *` to allow everyone)

 # License
 GPLv3 (see [LICENSE](./LICENSE))